 Submit your manuscript in WORD FORMAT – Microsoft Word (.doc or docx ) Do not use any word processing options/tools, such as–strike through, hidden text, comments, merges, and so forth.
 Due to the academic focus of this publication, the use of personal pronoun (I, we, etc.) and present tense is strongly discouraged.

 Because this is an electronic journal the length of papers may vary.
 The length of your paper should be appropriate to the topic and focus.
+But the number of words should not exceed 12.000 words.

 All manuscripts must be original.
 No manuscript will be considered which has already been published or is being considered by another magazine or journal.
 However, if work described in conference proceedings is substantially revised and extended, it will be considered.
 Submission of a manuscript represents certification by the author that the article is not being considered nor has been published elsewhere.